-- plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments" (NPPF: para 70).
+- •plan positively for the provision and use of shared space, community facilities (such as local shops, meeting places, sports venues, cultural buildings, public houses and places of worship) and other local services to enhance the sustainability of communities and residential environments" (NPPF: paragraph 70)

 - 13.1.2 Neighbourhood and local centres are both recognised as local centres.
 Both occupy the same position in the London Plan town centre hierarchy.
 The council has identified frontages in Neighbourhood and local centres in order to protect them and manage change.
-The retail frontages of the following local centres are defined in Appendix 4:
+The retail frontages of the following local centres are defined in appendix 4:

 - Friern Barnet

-- Great North Road

 - East Barnet Village

-- Colney Hatch Lane

 - Market Place

-- Apex Corner

 - Childs Hill

-- Hale Lane

 - West Hendon

-- Deansbrook Road

 - Golders Green Road

-- New Southgate

 - Hampden Square

-- Grahame Park

 - Holders Hill Circus